SparkFun Pro nRF52840 Mini Hookup Guide

 If you ever want to bypass the bootloader (or knock-on-wood you brick it), the nRF52840's single-wire debug (SWD) pins are broken out on the bottom of the board.

 They may be difficult to solder to, as the module blocks the other side, but they can be held in place while you quickly program.
-A keyed 10-pin, 2x5, 0.5" pitch connector, for example, can be angled, and pressure-fit into the 10-pin, 2x5 Cortex-debug connector.
-Make sure you match up the debug cable’s pin-1 indicator to the small silkscreen pin-1 indicator on the board!
+A 10-pin, 2x5, 0.5" pitch header, for example, can be angled, and pressure-fit into the 10-pin, 2x5 Cortex-debug connector.
+Make sure you match up the debug cable's pin-1 indicator to the small silkscreen pin-1 indicator on the board!
 In the following example, a polarized female header was used to connect the cable to the board.

 You can then use a programming tool, like Nordic's nRF52840 DK to flash new firmware onto your nRF52840 via SWD.